Dynamics of Topological Defects in Type-II Superconductors under Gradients of Temperature/Spin Density

 In this equation, the operator is independent of $t$.
 Further, the boundary condition Eq.~\eqref{eq: bc-on-tau1} on $\tau_1$ is $t$-independent.
 We can thus obtain $t$-independent $\tau_1(x)$ as the solution to Eq.~\eqref{dq/dx=0} under the condition Eq.~\eqref{eq: bc-on-tau1}.
 The integral of Eq.~\eqref{dq/dx=0} yields

 The boundary condition at $x=x_{\rm R}$ in Eq.~\eqref{eq: bc-on-tau1} determines the constant as

 A more explicit expression for $\tau_1(x)$ is available in Appendix \ref{appendix1storder}.
 For later convenience, we rewrite the expression for $\tau_1(x)$ in terms of the heat flow density \eqref{defofq}.
-By expanding $q(x,t)$ with respect to $v$ in the same way as the case for Eq.~\eqref{TDGLdimensionless} and Eq.~\eqref{TDdimensionless}, we obtain
+By expanding $q(x,t)$ with respect to $v$ in the same way as the case for Eqs.~\eqref{TDGLdimensionless} and \eqref{TDdimensionless}, we obtain

 We put the first term on the right-hand side as $q$, which is a constant according to Eq.~\eqref{dq/dx=0}.
-From Eq.~\eqref{inttau1-without-c} and Eq.~\eqref{defofq1}, we find that
+From Eqs.~\eqref{inttau1-without-c} and \eqref{defofq1}, we find that

 which relates $q$ with $\tau_{\textrm{R}}-\tau_{\textrm{L}}$.
 With the use of this relation, we obtain the expression for $\tau_1(x)$ in terms of $q$ as